 It can sound overwhelming, but this is precisely why designers and artists around the world keep coming back to this simplistic approach for guidance to create the best color combinations.

 In a 2006 study, two Cardiff Business School researchers demonstrated that a thoughtfully chosen color can bring inherent and immediate value to a brand.

 In other words, if your brand’s colors match your brand values, you’ve already brought your audience one step closer to converting.

-Although the cited study focused on logo and brand colors, you can leverage the power of chromatics in social media ads too and evoke the emotions you’re after—without saying a word.
+Although the cited study focused on logo and brand colors, you can leverage the power of chromatics in social media graphics too and evoke the emotions you’re after—without saying a word.
 It’s all about color psychology.

 The intuitions, feelings, and values each hue represents would be another book’s worth of material.
 Still, Help Scout‘s brilliant infographic boils it down to the very essence with highly relevant examples.

 Beauty is in the eye of the beholder is a cliché that has infuriated artists since forever.

 The ancient Greeks went as far as using arithmetic to prove that the most influential artist of all, mother nature keeps repeating the same proportions to our great visual pleasure.

 They hit the nail right on the head with the discovery of the golden ratio more than two millennia ago, and we’ve been consciously using it in sculpture, architecture, and even web design ever since.